HugoBlox/hugo-blox-builder/.github/PULL_REQUEST_TEMPLATE.md

 ### Documentation

-If this is an enhancement, add a link here to the corresponding pull request on https://github.com/sourcethemes/academic-www or describe the documentation changes necessary.
+If this is an enhancement, link to the relevant page on the documentation site and describe the necessary changes.